SXNPYN/CoBreeder_for_GhostWolves/README-GUI.md

   - This is explained in more detail in the "Priority Calculations" section.

 ##### Save final solution to CSV?
-  - Selecting YES will save the best solution found to a CSV file in the `results` folder.
+  - Selecting "YES" will save the best solution found to a CSV file in the `results` folder.

 ## <u>Expected File Formats</u>

-Input files should be CSVs with the column names specified below.
+The program expects input files to be in CSV format with the column names specified below.
 The program expects two files, detailing the individuals and the pairwise relatedness between them.
 Please ensure that these files are complete.
 If the pairwise relatedness between two individuals is unknown, marking these cells with 0 will ensure that the individuals are not paired together.

 Note that data can be randomly generated for testing purposes using the script in `supporting_scripts/data-generation-v2.py`.
-This script will generate two CSV files (a set of individuals and a PR matrix) as well as two histograms showing the distribution of alleles and PR values for this dataset.
+This script will generate two CSV files (a set of individuals and a PR matrix) and two histograms showing the distribution of alleles and PR values for this dataset.

 ### Individuals Specification File:

 ##### Name
-  - String describing name of the individual.
+  - String describing the individual.
 May include various details such as sex and location.
 ##### Male & Female
   - Boolean columns taking values 0 or 1, where 1 indicates that the individual's sex matches the name of the column.
   - For any row, both columns cannot take the same value.